 Name (also Uncinula necator var.
 Necator, Erysiphe necator var.
 Necator or Oidium tuckeri) for the pathogen of the real mildew, look there.

 The two diseases get along in the classic way sulfur (Powdery mildew) and copper sulphate or.
 Bordeaux mixture (Downy mildew) fought.
 Increasingly, but also special fungicides or Plant strengtheners used.
 In the growing season, control often has to be repeated several times.
-At the intersection of new varieties is going on today too resistance value against both types of mushrooms.
-It should be noted that some types of ladybug which are among the most important beneficials in viticulture count, feed exclusively on mildew.
+At the intersection of new varieties will also be on today resistance value against both types of mushrooms.
+It should be noted that some types of ladybug that's the most important beneficials in viticulture count, feed exclusively on mildew.
 But this has no meaning in the fight in the vineyard.

 The powdery mildew is also called "Oidium" or "Oidium tuckeri" after the gardener William Tucker named, who first discovered the fungus in 1845 in England.
 The causative agent of the disease is one of the ascomycota fungi, the botanical name is "Erysiphe necator var.
 Necator" or "Uncinula necator var.
 Necator".
 The fungus was already identified and described in 1834 in North America.
-He was probably introduced in the early 1840s through England to Europe and spread as a result quickly across the continent.
+He was probably introduced to Europe in the early 1840s via England and spread rapidly throughout the continent.
 This led together with the also from North America a few years later phylloxera a true disaster in European viticulture.
-Large parts of the vineyards...
+Large parts of the vineyards were destroyed in many countries.
+In 1854, only one-tenth of the normal amount could be harvested...